 As a voice for the socially conscious and spiritually motivated, Dawud’s books, recordings, articles and intimate live performances have inspired a generation of educators, musicians, poets, artists and professionals.

 Within sacred-music circles, Wharnsby is cited as a pioneer in the composition of English anasheed, hymns inspired by sufi tradition.
 His work has been referenced in textbook publications affiliated with Harvard University in the USA, as well as Oxford University and Cambridge University Press in the United Kingdom.
 The Royal Islamic Strategic Studies Centre (Jordan) has consistently included Dawud on their annual list of the 500 Most Influential Muslims for his contributions to entertainment and the arts.

 His universalist approach to spirituality keeps Dawud actively engaged with musical inter-faith initiatives and peace efforts world-wide.
 He tours and records with the band Abraham Jam (alongside his friends David LaMotte and Billy Jonas) using music to celebrate mutual support and respect between Abrahamic traditions.
 In his hometown, Dawud is a frequent collaborator with the Inshallah Singers and co-leader of Inshallah Kids & Families, community-music projects focusing on songs of peace and justice.

 A strong advocate of Simple Living and traditional trades, Dawud’s handiwork as an artisan includes puppetry, woodworking, beekeeping and candle making.
 He manages his own music publishing company and an independent music label, which help support an endowment for educational initiatives.

-Dawud resides with his family in Kitchener, Canada where he experiments with urban farming and is always producing new songs and videos for the non-profit, educational organization Sound Vision Foundation.
+Dawud resides with his family in Kitchener, Canada where he tinkers around the house, experiments with urban farming and is always producing new songs and videos for the non-profit, educational organization Sound Vision Foundation.